iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 ### Post
 **ROBO_Head**<br>
-[News][Node03][Explosion][Fire][Accident][Administration Bureau]<br>
+\[News\]\[Node03\]\[Explosion\]\[Fire\]\[Accident\]\[Administration Bureau\]<br>
 > Last night, a series of chained explosions occurred in Node 03, Quadrant IV.
 It is suspected that a leak in the local pipeline system has resulted in at least 30 major explosions.
 The flames quickly engulfed the dozens of buildings nearby.
 Estimated casualties currently sit at 20 dead and 300+ injured.
 In order to prevent further accidents, Node 03's Administration Bureau has cut off the energy pipelines and electric power supply within a radius of several kilometers around the area.<br>
 > <br>
 > The epicenter of this disaster is Node 03, Quadrant IV's Genmu Boulevard.
 The explosions first began with several key buildings and following the explosions, a massive firestorm erupted.
 From the images taken by the airborne surveillance cameras, we can see that the buildings were immediately swallowed by the inferno and created a mountain of thick smoke.
 Large squads of firefighting drones reached the accident site 90 seconds after the initial explosion.
 They started launching fire extinguishing bombs and firing high\-pressure water streams to keep the fire under control.<br>
 > <br>
 > The rescue workers themselves have reported multiple casualties due to the explosion and the subsequent fire.
 This includes 6 firefighters, 2 law enforcement agents and 5 possible researchers who were found wearing lab coats.<br>
 > <br>
 > According to the neighborhood, it appears that the power supply experienced some unstableness earlier today.
 The Administration Bureau's initial speculation is that a crack in the energy transport pipelines caused the accident.
 The Bureau has issued an emergency evacuation order to civilians who live within Quadrant IV's 203 \~ 903 areas.
 The head of the security council, Ryu Minatsuki, has also announced that the distribution centers will be opened to the civilians as temporary shelters.
 Rumors of an inner conflict between the Node 03 Administration Bureau and the gang organizations have been running rampant in recent years.
 It is yet to be determined if this series of explosions has something to do with gang violence and revenge seeking.
-The law enforcement department has already launched the investigation. <br>
+The law enforcement department has already launched the investigation.

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]
 ### Replies
 **ROBO_Head**<br>
 Search: Energy pipeline design charts<br>